-Customer concerns are reflected in today's tape usage requirements and they drive the emerging technologies, too.
-These concerns include:
+Customer concerns are reflected in today's tape usage requirements, driving emerging technologies, and new applications.
+The most prevalent requirements include:

 - Controlling the use of floor space

-- Reducing storage costs
+- Reducing overall storage costs

-- Preserving disk capacity
+- Optimizing disk capacity

 - Reducing operator intervention.

+- Maximizing an backup ever shrinking window.

-As the need for storage management grows, customers want more tape capacity, unattended tape operations and faster access to more data.
+As the need for storage grows, systems demand more tape capacity, unattended tape operations and faster access to more data.
 At the same time, the backup window is shrinking and the need to provide data recovery is expanding.